Darry1968/Portswigger/README.md

 # Portswigger
-In this I will publish solution to all the Web-academy labs of portswigger.
+In this I will publish solution to all the Web-academy labs of portswigger and cheat sheet for every topic.